kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/load_balancer_l7_policy_rule.md

 page_title: "kakaocloud_load_balancer_l7_policy_rule Data Source - kakaocloud"
 subcategory: ""
 description: |-
-  Use this data source to get information about a specific KakaoCloud Load Balancer L7 Policy Rule.
+  The kakaocloud_load_balancer_l7_policy_rule data source retrieves details about a specific rule within a KakaoCloud Load Balancer L7 Policy.
+  It returns attributes such as the rule type, comparison method, key/value conditions, inversion flag, and current provisioning/operating status.
+  Use this data source when you need to:- Reference an existing L7 policy rule in your Terraform configuration by its ID.
+  Dynamically obtain rule attributes (e.g., type, key/value, compare type) without hardcoding them.Validate that an L7 policy rule is correctly configured before applying or updating listener policies.
 ---

 # kakaocloud_load_balancer_l7_policy_rule (Data Source)

-Use this data source to get information about a specific KakaoCloud Load Balancer L7 Policy Rule.
+The `kakaocloud_load_balancer_l7_policy_rule` data source retrieves details about a specific rule within a KakaoCloud Load Balancer L7 Policy.
+It returns attributes such as the rule type, comparison method, key/value conditions, inversion flag, and current provisioning/operating status.

+Use this data source when you need to:- Reference an existing L7 policy rule in your Terraform configuration by its ID.
+- Dynamically obtain rule attributes (e.g., type, key/value, compare type) without hardcoding them.
+- Validate that an L7 policy rule is correctly configured before applying or updating listener policies.

 ## Example Usage